Plan Your Visit

 Set sail on a voyage of discovery today!

 Come aboard USS Constitution, “America’s Ship of State,” and meet the active duty sailors who are part of her legacy today.
-Then, go deeper into the Ship’s history at the USS Constitution Museum with interactive exhibits, hands-on programs, and a vast collection of artifacts that are fun for all ages.
+Then, go deeper into the Ship’s history at the USS Constitution Museum with engaging exhibits, knowledgeable staff, and a vast collection of artifacts that are fun for all ages.
 Conveniently located on the Freedom Trail, discover for yourself why the Ship and Museum are consistently voted a “must-see” attraction in Boston.